luminarily/bookofmormon/_posts/2017-02-21-conspiracies.md

 Don't think you're open to the reality of conspiracies now that Trump has been elected.
 You can't say you suddenly have the vision to see conspiracies when for the past five or ten years you've denied their existence or simply ignored the possibility.
 You may think you're justified because of what the media has told you.

-### By ignoring *how bad things were* you risk being deceived and misunderstanding why America chose how it did November 8th, 2016.
+### Not realizing *how bad things were* before 2016, it's hard to understand why most American counties chose how they did November 8th, 2016.

-How can Mormons dismiss conspiracies when their own Book of Mormon explicitely teaches them to accept their reality AND even to take action against them?

-I posit two main reasons, though I am sure there are many more:
+# Why are secret combinations dismissed as conspiracy theories when the Book of Mormon explicitly warns us us about them?

-1. Mormon's believe that obedience is the [first law of heaven][1].
-Because they value obedience - to God's law and to his ordained authorities on the earth - I think there is a tendency among some to project this reverence for authority on to *worldy authorities*.
-This is incorrect.
-Although we obey the law of the land, that doesn't mean we necessarily trust any worldy instution that bears wordly authority - - - *\*cough\* big pharma* *\*cough\* career politicians* *\*cough\* etc...* - - - to always do things in our best interests and to always tell us the truth.
+Perhaps it stems from the notion that obedience is the [first law of heaven][1].
+Because obedience to God's law and to his ordained authorities on the earth is valued, I think there is a tendency among some to project this reverence for authority on to *worldy authorities*.
+Although we obey the law of the land, that doesn't mean we necessarily trust any worldly institution that bears worldly authority - - - *\*cough\* big pharma* *\*cough\* career politicians* *\*cough\* etc...* - - - to always do things in our best interests and to always tell us the truth.

+#### There is great risk in discovering this too late.

+For one could put good for evil and evil for good by thinking the good guys are the bad guys and vice versa.

-2. Prior to the election of Donald Trump, many were of the feeling that all was well in Zion and that more of the same was better than what Trump had to offer.
-Because of their feeling that was well, now that Trump is president, it's a natural consequence to feel that everything has fallen apart.
+Prior to the election of Donald Trump, many were of the feeling that all was well in Zion when it wasn't.
+When Trump was elected, the world had "fallen apart".
+It is natural to vilify those who upend our worlds, even if our worlds were messed up.

 > 21 And others will he pacify, and lull them away into carnal security, that they will say: **All is well in Zion; yea, Zion prospereth, all is well**—*and thus the devil cheateth their souls, and leadeth them away carefully down to hell*.
 >
 > [2nd Nephi 28:21][19] (Book of Mormon)

 I can see how some reading this may assume that Trump is now the conspiracy that we must fight and take down.
 However, this is mistake.
-Those of us who have been [quick to observe][2] have been keenly and painfully aware of conspiracies for the past decade and for others, much longer.
+Being [quick to observe][2] is not an easy choice, as one becomes keenly and painfully aware.

-Unfortunately, if you wake up too late, because you've been oblivious to reality in your slumber, you run the risk of waking up "on the wrong side of the bed", being confused as to what is good and what is evil.
+Unfortunately, if one wakes up too late, there is a risk of waking up "on the wrong side of the bed", being confused as to what is good and what is evil.
 Satan is a master of deception.
 Consider - the country is at more than just a political divide.
 Truly, we are at an ideological divide.
 But, we cannot pass judgment on whether people are "worthy Christians" because the deception runs very deep and we are taught that

 > 24 they also that erred in spirit shall come to understanding, and they that murmured shall learn doctrine.
 >